Last updated: 1 May 2023

-Some combo drill set comes with the impact driver and the drill so you get both and that’s a great option.
-If you can only afford the drill or the impact driver go with the drill.
-The drill is going to work for drilling holes and tightening loosening screws.
+A combo drill set that includes both the impact driver and the drill is a great option, but if you can only afford one, go with the drill.
+The drill can be used for drilling holes and tightening or loosening screws.

 One thing that is a must-have is a good set of drill bits.
 In tool number six is going to be a drill with drill bits.
 Because what is a drill without a set of bits?